How To Create An Iconic Small Business Brand

 We like to practice want we call “Evolutionary Branding”.
 Put simply, evolutionary branding is the steady and methodical evolution of a brand as time and budget allows.
 Branding is much more than a logo and much more than widespread recognition, so here are some tips and tricks to help small businesses EVOLVE a brand that supports and grows their organization.

-Evolution not revolution is an especially important concept to grasp when branding small businesses.
+Evolution is an especially important concept to grasp when branding small businesses.
 For small brands with limited financial resources, widespread logo recognition is (realistically) an unattainable or very distant goal.
 Likewise, rebranding in one fell swoop, something that big corporations do all the time, is outside of the budget of most small businesses who rely on their day to day sales to stay in the black.
 So here are a few tricks that can help you evolve into a well branded organization without breaking the bank:

 Research your target audience and your competitors.

 Carefully research your target market and see who your competitors are and define what you do that they don’t do.
 One big mistake organizations often make, is that it’s not about who YOU think your competitors are, it’s about who your CUSTOMERS think your competitors are.

 If you are re-branding, know how your brand makes your customers feel.
 Ask 20 of your most loyal customers to name one word that they would use to describe your brand.
 If the twenty responses all come back different, you need to work on your Consistency.
 If the large majority of them don’t meet the message you were hoping to send, then you need work on the Clarity of your communications.

 Branding is about the emotional experience for your target audience.
 Exceptional branding provides a sense of comfort, acceptance, yet inspiration to keep your clients coming back for more.

 What do you do that nobody else does?